 They are a common condition and are often caused by straining during bowel movements, pregnancy, aging, or chronic constipation or diarrhea.
 Other causes include:

 - Obesity.
-Much like pregnancy, carrying a great deal of extra weight on your body creates excessive pressure on the veins and mucosa of the lower gastrointestinal tract.
+Carrying a great deal of extra weight on your body creates excessive pressure on the veins and mucosa of the lower gastrointestinal tract.

 - Too much sitting or standing.
-If you stand or sit for large periods of time at work or home, this applies pressure to the sensitive tissues of the anus and bowel as well.
+If you stand or sit for large periods at work or home, this applies pressure to the sensitive tissues of the anus and bowel as well.

 - Coughing or sneezing.
 The brief increase in intra-abdominal pressure associated with coughing or sneezing can cause vein walls to weaken, allowing hemorrhoids to develop.

 - Heavy physical labor.
 Much like straining with bowel movements, straining to lift or push heavy objects can result in hemorrhoids as well.

 - Genetics.
 There is some evidence to suggest that the predisposition to developing hemorrhoids has a genetic component.
 If your parents commonly experienced hemorrhoids, you may be at increased risk of developing the same.

 Doctors classify hemorrhoids into 4 grades.
 As the grade increases, so does the severity and duration of symptoms, as well as the risk of complications.